bddjr/hahosp/README.md

 Listen HTTPS and HTTP on same port.

-> [!IMPORTANT]
+> [!NOTE]
-> If you only need redirect to HTTPS, please use https://github.com/bddjr/hlfhr
+> If you only need redirect to HTTPS, you can use https://github.com/bddjr/hlfhr

 ---